Sector Development Archives - ISO-BEA

 Requesting an Extension

 Applicants may request an extension to submit their application.
 Requests must be submitted at least 10 business days in advance of program deadlines to determine eligibility.
 Extensions to submit applications, if approved, are limited to 5 business days after the deadline.
-Extension requests must include a rationale and be emailed to: [email protected].
+Extension requests must include a rationale and be emailed to [email protected].

 Accessibility Support

 The ISO acknowledges that within the screen industry, numerous individuals require assistance beyond the conventional support offered.
 The ISO will provide monetary support of up to $500.00 CAD on a case-by-case basis to address accessibility expenses during the application stages.
 Applicants will be asked to provide a detailed invoice and rationale included with their request.
+A maximum of $1,000.00 CAD per year per applicant can be requested.

 These expenses include but are not limited to;